 Susan Fennema is a chaos-killing, clutter-kicking, disorder-fighting maven.
 She loves beating the pants off of disorganization and taking paper where it belongs… to the shredder!
-She’s the CEO, or Chief Eradicating Officer, at Beyond the Chaos, and she can help you eradicate chaos!
+She’s a Fractional COO for clients and serves as CEO, or “Chaos Eradicating Officer,” at Beyond the Chaos®.
+She’s the leader in helping you eradicate chaos!

 So, how did Susan get this way?

-While a young child, her mother sewed often.
-She demonstrated her organizational skills at an early age, as she’d organize the button collection by size, shape and color for her own amusement.
+When she was a child, her mother sewed often.
+She demonstrated her organizational skills early, organizing the button collection by size, shape, and color for her amusement.
 To this day, we’ve heard rumors that she can’t eat Smarties® without pouring them on the table and organizing them by color, into a graph format, before eating them in the order of fewest to most.

 Skill Set Development – The Early Years